ScottWilsons/ScottWilsons/README.md

 - 😁 About me ...
 I studied Computer games design at university and then went on to become a stock manager.
-I wanted to get into coding as I want to be at the forefront of creating the future and I beleive that code is the tool for building the future and I beleive the possibilities are endless.
+I wanted to get into coding as I want to be at the forefront of creating the future and I beleive that code is the tool for that job and I beleive the possibilities are endless.

 - 🔭 I’m currently working on ...
 My personal profile site
 - 🌱 I’m currently learning ...
 Next.js